hayatpur/crosscode/src/scripts/editor/files/thoughts.md

 [ ] Lane analogy
 [ ] Progressively show information
 [ ] Long identifiers don't have space
+[ ] Layout of visual should match code (i.e. horizontal vs. vertical) [ ] Zooming out tree when navigating by data

 **TODO**
+[ ] Trails
+[ ] So basically refractor the existing get global traces and should be good! (currently working on the contain function w/ Environment renderer def of "good" data)
+[ ] Focused navigation
+[ ] Animations between navigation states
+[ ] Navigation from source code on same level of abstraction [ ] Navigation from data (using trail?)
+[ ] Navigation from source code on new level of abstraction [ ] In-place animations on one level of abstraction lower [ ] C/D gain on longer executions / mouse movement proportional to height of the thing navigating [ ] There is an "explored" _area_, over which variables can be distributed - not necessarily isolated in panels [ ] Single child graphs don't have an outgoing connection

+**Concepts**

 -   Data
 -   Data trace / Data flow